aerodinamicc/R-programming/kaggle/Funnel analysis/README.md

----
-title: "Funnel analysis of data from an e-commerce website"
-output:
-  html_document:
-    toc: true # table of content true
-    toc_depth: 3
-    keep_md: yes
----

-Today we are looking at data from an e-commerce website that is registering the number of visits on each ofits pages (home, search, payment and confirmation).
+Here we are looking at data from an e-commerce website that is registering the number of visits on each ofits pages (home, search, payment and confirmation).

 ```r
 library(tidyverse)